 My life has been somewhat of a roller coaster ride since I was 15 years old.
 It was then, that after “looking for love in all the wrong places”, a doctor confirmed my fears and told me I was pregnant.
 I guess I wasn’t shocked, but I was faced with some life-changing consequences for my youthful ignorance and my less than wholesome lifestyle.

 The father’s name was Jack, and though he was only seventeen, he was determined to make me his wife and provide a home for us and our child.
 We wed on March 23, 1974 (just 2 months later), determined to live happily ever after.
 Within 4 years, we had a second son.

-Though marital bliss did not describe our early years, we managed to survive 2 separations, and even a divorce, only to marry each other again in May of 1981 after 8 months apart.
+Though marital bliss did not describe our early years, we managed to survive two separations, and even a divorce, only to marry each other again in May of 1981 after eight months apart.
 Those seven fitful years taught me so much about myself that I will never be the same, and so much about marriage that we will never be the same.
-We are now on our 47th year and we are truly living the happily ever after part!
+We are now on our 47th year and we are truly living the "happily ever after" part!

 Now, I would walk through cancer, not once but twice.
 I had cervical cancer in 1988 resulting in a hysterectomy at age 29, followed by this diagnosis of breast cancer in 1999.